tulimid1/Maze_Task/m-doc.md

 ### ```maxIter```
 Maximum iterations to test

 How many attempts to make a maze with given parameters.
-These may need to be increased for more complicated mazes.
+This may need to be increased for more complicated mazes.

 ## More About
 ---